bitpay/bitcore/DEVELOPMENT.md

 npm run lifecycle:approved
 ```

-The underlying script first runs `allow-scripts check` from each Lerna-managed child package directory.
+The underlying script first runs `allow-scripts check` from each Lerna-managed
+child package directory.
+If that strict check fails only because a denied
+dependency is not installed on the current platform, the repository planner
+confirms that the inactive entries are all set to `false` and reports a
+non-fatal warning.
+This permits one policy to deny macOS-only dependencies such
+as `fsevents` while also validating on Linux.

 Each package has its own: